Arksine/moonraker/docs/installation.md

 Klipper should be installed prior to installing Moonraker.
 Please see [Klipper's Documention](https://github.com/KevinOConnor/klipper/blob/master/docs/Installation.md) for instructions on how to do this.
+After installation you should make sure that the [prerequistes](#prerequisites-klipper-configuration) are configured.

 After Klipper is installed, you need to modify its "default" file.
 This file contains klipper's command line arguments, and you must add an argument that